 In 1985, D. Waltrip won.

-In 1985, Winston introduced a new awards program called the Winston Million, offering one million dollars to any driver who won three of the four most prestigious races in the series.
+In 1985, Winston introduced a new awards program called the Winston Million, offering one million dollars to any driver who won three of the four most prestigious races.

-In 1985, the awards banquet was moved to the Grand Ballroom at the Waldorf-Astoria.
+In 1985, the awards banquet was moved to the much larger Grand Ballroom in the Waldorf-Astoria.

-In 1986, "Grand National" was dropped from the Winston Cup Grand National Series, shortening the name to Winston Cup Series.
+In 1986, "Grand National" was dropped from the Winston Cup Grand National Series name.

 In 1986, D. Earnhardt won.